 Research and sponsorship opportunities

 The Quarterly Survey has been monitoring small business attitudes and performance since 1984 when it was created by Graham Bannock, research director of the pioneering Bolton Report on small firms.
-Survey findings have been used by government departments, major business corporations and academic researchers.
-They also feature in business and general media stories and are reported at a European level as part of the UEAPME's EU Craft and SME Barometer.
+Survey findings have been used by policy-makers, businesses and researchers, as well as providing news stories in both general and specialist media.
 Each quarterly report represents the views and experiences of more than 1,000 owners and managers.
-The data is gathered from a national structured sample conducted by telephone, and through a parallel online survey to reflect the complexity and richness of business life in Britain today.
-The Quarterly Survey report is edited by Dr Richard Blundel working with Emeritus Professor Colin Gray, Dr Jackie Fry, Dr Björn Claes and other open University Business School academics including Dr Matthew Hinton and Dr Anja Schaefer.
-The survey is supported by Barclays Business, ACCA (the Association of Chartered Certified Accountants), and the sponsors of special questions.
-The Quarterly Survey is editorially independent and any opinions expressed in its reports are not necessarily those of The Open University or of any sponsoring organisations.
+The data is gathered from a national structured sample, conducted by telephone, and through a parallel online survey in order to reflect the complexity and richness of business life in Britain today.
+The survey findings are complemented by a set of in-depth case studies, based on interviews with respondents.
+The Quarterly Survey report is edited by Dr Richard Blundel and draws on the experience of other Open University academics.
+The survey attracts external funding and offers opportunities to sponsor special topic questions or to commission additional studies.
+The Quarterly Survey is editorially independent and any opinions expressed in its reports are not necessarily those of The Open University or of any other organisations.